sebastien/extend/README.txt

       method can be safely given as a callback, and even if the 'this' is changed in a 'method.apply(other_object, arguments)', it will be preserved.
+      |
+      However, it is good to note that 'bindMethod' creates a new function object each time you invoke it.
+So when you're using it with function such as jQuery 'bind'/'unbind' you'll have to make sure to keep a reference to your function.

     'proxyWithState(o:Object)'::
       Returns an object that will have the same operations and attributes